 - 1. A midterm (30%)

-- o Week 6 (October 14-18)
+- o Week 6 (October 13-17)

 - o Time and venue will be announced on Blackboard

 - 2. An assignment (30%)

-- o First part (3%) due by 4PM on Thursday, October 3
+- o First part due by 12 noon on Thursday, September 25

-- o Final write-up (27%) due by 4PM on Thursday, November 14
+- o Final write-up due 12 noon on Thursday, November 20

 - 3. A final exam (40%)

 - o The exam is cumulative

 - o Time and venue will be announced on Blackboard

 The overall grade for the course will be calculated as the weighted average of the three evaluation components with the weights given above.
 There is one exception to this rule.

-Students who

-- a) have taken the midterm and - b) achieved a passing grade on the midterm and - c) did better on the final exam than on the midterm will have their midterm grade dropped and the 30% weight of the midterm shifted to the final.
+Students who will have their midterm grade dropped and the 30% weight of the midterm shifted to the final.
 That is, their overall grade for the course will be calculated from their assignment grade (with a weight of 30%) and their final exam grade (with a weight of 70%).

+- a) have taken the midterm and - b) achieved a passing grade on the midterm and - c) did better on the final exam than on the midterm